Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Attack on Android

+With each additional component, we were required to devise a unique strategy for its extraction, thereby augmenting our existing capabilities.
+Take, for example, the process of extracting services, which necessitated the identification of 'startService' methods as a starting point, followed by tracking the subsequent connections from these methods.
+This technique was equally applied to other components, including Receivers and Providers.
+In the case of other categories such as APIs or permissions, our approach centered on pinpointing the specific functions tied to these elements and employing program slicing for identify and extract the whole set of dependencies.
+This systematic and tailored approach enabled us to effectively dissect and analyze the complexities inherent in each component and category, enhancing the overall scope and precision of our extraction process.

+In order to preserve the final logic behind every type of feature we have personalized the extraction mechanism.
+As explained before, we need to extract pieces of code that reference or use the feature we are interested to extract in order to avoid potential dead code, e.g. for Activity we focus on extracting also the intent which invokes the target feature.
+This could be more difficult for permissions because we need to identify which piece of code may actually use that and it is not directly referenced.
+In that specific case, we need indeed a mapping between the actual permission and the possible system calls which would imply its usage.

 \textbf{Organ Implantation.} In order to implant some gadget $\rho$ into a host, it is necessary to identify an injection point $L_H$ where $v$ should be inserted.
 Implantation at $L_H$ should fulfill two criteria: firstly, it should maintain the syntactic validity of the host; {secondly, it should be as unnoticeable as possible so as not to contribute to any violation of plausibility}.

 To maximize the probability of fulfilling the first criterion, we restrict $L_H$ to be between two statements of a class definition in a non-system package.

 For the second criterion, we take a heuristic approach by using \emph{Cyclomatic Complexity} (CC)---a software metric that quantifies the code complexity of components within the host---and choosing $L_H$ such that we maintain existing homogeneity of CC across all components.
 Finally, the host entry point $L_H$ is inserted into a \emph{randomly chosen} function among those of the selected class, to avoid creating a pattern that might be identified by an analyst.